fabrimafe/DSBtimecourse/README.md

 Repository for "Uncovering the Dynamics of Precise Repair at CRISPR/Cas9-induced Double-Strand Breaks", Ben Tov*, Mafessoni* et al., biorXiv (2023). https://doi.org/10.1101/2023.01.10.523377

-For documentation of the R scripts, just use the --help flag.
-In the folder **scripts** you can find shell wrappers to run the R commands on a IBM LSF cluster.
-In **logs**, you can find README*.txt files that document the development and testing stage for Ben Tov*, Mafessoni * et al. In **test** you can find files to simulate data and test the program.
+For documentation of the R scripts, you can just use the --help flag.
+To run the code it is adviced to have R v4.0.1 or higher installed.
+Here you can also find the folders:
+* **scripts**: shell wrappers to run the R commands on a IBM LSF cluster
+* **logs**: README*.txt files documenting the development and testing stage for Ben Tov*, Mafessoni * et al.
+* **test**: files used to simulate data and test the program.

 The procedure for the modeling follows this general scheme: